 In total, five drive modes are available through the steering wheel controls: E-Power, Hybrid, Sport Hybrid, Race Hybrid, and Hot Lap.
 E-Power mode uses only electricity to power the car, with a range of about 18 miles from its 6.8-kilowatt-hour battery.
 Even in this limited mode, the 918 Spyder can reach 93 mph top speed and accelerate to 62 mph in about seven seconds.
 Hybrid and Sport Hybrid modes each provide a degree of mixed propulsion, with economy and sportiness in a progressively more aggressive balance.
 Race Hybrid mode pushes both the electric drive system and the V-8 engine to maximum capacity, yielding impressive performance.
 For maximum velocity, however, Hot Lap mode takes the 918 to its extremes, eliminating the recharge cycle on the battery to put the most power possible to the wheels.
 As the name indicates, Hot Lap mode is only suited to brief runs for top times.

-Porsche says the 918 Spyder's Nürburgring Nordschleife lap time is currently at 7 minutes, 14 seconds, but believes it could go faster.
-Even so, the 918 Spyder is in a very exclusive group under the 7:20 mark.
+Porsche says the 918 Spyder can lap the Nürburgring Nordschleife in just 6 minutes, 57 seconds, though it requires a brave and skilled driver.
+The 918 Spyder is in a very exclusive group under the seven-minute mark.
 Top speed in its most intense mode is greater than 211 mph, says Porsche, and the 918 can accelerate to 60 mph in less than 2.8 seconds.
 A seven-speed Porsche Doppelkupplung (PDK) transmission sends power to the rear axle; the forward electric motor drives the front wheels at a fixed ratio.

 Despite its high-tech drivetrain and abundant equipment, the 918 Spyder weighs in at 3,715 pounds in standard trim, or as little as 3,616 pounds with the optional Weissach package.
 A carbon fiber reinforced polymer primary structure and extensive use of aluminum and composites throughout the vehicle help the Spyder keep its weight low.
 Weight distribution--a key attribute in determining handling balance--sits at 57 percent on the rear axle and 43 percent on the front.
 The 918 Spyder's center of gravity is approximately at the height of the wheel hubs, which should make for truly impressive traction with minimal body roll.

 Only 918 examples of the Porsche 918 Spyder will be built for customer purchase, and at a starting price of $845,000, it will be a very exclusive super sports car.
-The production version of the 918 Spyder was unveiled at the 2013 Frankfurt auto show, and is on sale now, with first deliveries in the U.S. expected in early 2014.
+The production version of the 918 Spyder was unveiled at the 2013 Frankfurt auto show, and is on sale now.

 - Stunning styling